urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 [Forsman et al. 2012](https://www.cambridge.org/core/journals/journal-of-the-marine-biological-association-of-the-united-kingdom/article/abs/coral-farming-effects-of-light-water-motion-and-artificial-foods/BC8845A6BF25F08A37D398A0137C4AEF): This paper examined the effects of different aritifical foods and dosage of foods on growth in *M. capitata*, *P. acuta*, and *P. compressa*.
 They tested 1X, 3X, and 10X of manufacturer's dosage of Reef Roids, Reef Chili, and several other brands of food.
 Specifically, in *M. capitata* (in the Acroporidae family) has positive growth responses to artificial foods.
 They found that dosage of 1X of manufacturer's instructions of Reef Roids or Reef Chili were best for this species.
 It is important not to overfeed, as this can reduce growth and cause tank algal overgrowth.

 For feeding in this experiment, Ariana suggests that we purchase either Reef Roids or Reef Chili.
 We can feed corals 3X per week in treatment tanks.
 Water can be turned off for 1 h during feeding.
 Ariana will look into the amount of food that will be required for this feeding.
 If the amount is too high, we can look into building a feeding tank for all corals to be fed as a group and thereby reduce the amount of food needed.

 #### *Remaining to-do items for experiment set up*

 - Prepare a tank for 3x week feedings
 - Remake paper clips to plastic clips
 - Create a schedule document for daily measurements and weekly cleaning check offs
 - Start treatment after ~ 2-week recovery period
 - Order coral food

 # 26 September 2022

+### *Logistics - boating and liquid nitrogen*

+Danielle reserved boat days for the blue boat for returning and collecting colonies for spawning and after spawning.
+She also arranged for the next round of liquid nitrogen to be ordered and returned by Friday, the 29th.

+### *Aliquoting gametogenesis project - September 2022*

+Danielle taught Pierrick the [aliquoting protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2020-01-01-Airbrushing.md) for Mo'orea and also aliquoted 40 of the September 2022 monthly sampling *A. pulchra* fragments following the protocol and stored the remaining tissue homogenate and samples in the Molecular -40 freezer in a mesh bag.

+### *Surface area gametogenesis project - September 2022*

+Danielle taught Pierrick the [coral surface area protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2021-02-17-Surface-Area-Protocol.md) for Mo'orea and also completed the standard curve for surface area and measured surface area 40 of the September 2022 monthly sampling *A. pulchra* fragments following the protocol and stored the wax dipped skeletons in the molecular lab in a zip lock bag.

 ### *Pocillopora spawning*